Essex Junction, Vermont

 Essex Junction is a city in Chittenden County, Vermont, United States.
 As of the 2020 U.S. census, the population was 10,590.
 It was incorporated as a village on November 15, 1892.
 Essex Junction became Vermont’s 10th city on July 1, 2022.

-Amtrak, the national passenger rail system, provides daily service via its station in Essex Junction, one of two rail stations in Chittenden County and the state of Vermont's busiest Amtrak station.
-It was also the nearest Amtrak station to Burlington until the Ethan Allen Express was extended to serve the city directly on July 29, 2022.
-The Vermonter train runs daily from the Franklin County seat of St. Albans to Union Station in Washington, D.C.
-It was formerly called the Montrealer; its terminus being at Central Station in Montreal, Quebec, Canada.

-The City of Essex Junction is part of the Essex Westford Unified Union School District.
-Operating K-12 schools including Essex High School.
+The city is part of the Essex Westford Unified Union School District which operates K-12 schools including Essex High School.
+The city is surrounded on three sides by the Town of Essex ("Essex Town").

 Essex Junction is home to GlobalFoundries' Burlington Design Center and 200 mm wafer fabrication plant.
 GlobalFoundries is the largest private employer in the state of Vermont, with approximately 3,000 employees.

 History

-IBM and GlobalFoundries

-The village history was affected in a major way by the presence of IBM (now GlobalFoundries), which chose Essex Junction as the site for its facility in 1958.